petesharum/intro-to-react/exercises/03-modularize-the-app/INSTRUCTIONS.md

 ## Create the bootstrap module

-Once more inside of `src`, create a new file and call it `main.js`.
-This will be the file that bootstraps our application.
-Cut our remaining JavaScript code out of `index.html`, starting with line 16, and paste it into `main.js`.
+Finally, cut the remaining JavaScript code out of `index.html`, starting with line 16.

+Open `src/main.js` and paste the bootstrap code here.

-Import and render the `App` component from `./app.js` in place of what is currently in `React.createElement`.
+Render the `App` component from `./app.js` in place of what is currently in `React.createElement`.

 Finally, in `index.html`, remove anything that's left between the `script` tags inside the `body`.
 In the opening script tag, add a `src` attribute and set it equal to `./src/main.js`.

-To test this out, in your terminal, run `npm start`.
-This will start a local development server.
-Modules almost always require a server due to security policies in browsers.

-Type `y` and `return/enter` if prompted to install the `server` package.

-Navigate to the address shown after initialization (usually `localhost:3000`).
+Check the result in your browser (`npm run start`, http://localhost:3000).
 You should see the same result from the last exercise.

 🎉🎉 Congratulations!
 You've just created your first React app.